plmercereau/tilehuria/README.md

 #### Backend

-- !!!!
-Reopen rabbitmq channel when closed!
-- By the way, why is rabbitmq restarted on evey helm upgrade???
+- Why is rabbitmq restarted on evey helm upgrade???
-- Selected tiles are not entirely coveing the AOI
+- Selected tiles don't corver AOI entirely
 - get one tile per zoom level that found no tile, until reaching the given minZoom
 - get single tile: re-download after a certain period of time?
 - get single tile: compare with the existing tile.
 If the downloaded tile is of better quality, replace the tile.